quoid/userscripts/README.md

 Further, any issue marked "help wanted" is actively seeking assistance.
 Please respond to those issues with feedback, guidance or offers of coding assistance.

-Participating and interacting with any existing [`Issues`](https://github.com/quoid/userscripts/issues) or [`Discussions`](https://github.com/quoid/userscripts/discussions) would be a great help to the project and open source communities and thank you for your contribution.
+Participating and interacting with any existing [`Issues`](https://github.com/quoid/userscripts/issues) or [`Discussions`](https://github.com/quoid/userscripts/discussions) would be a great help to the project and open source communities.
+Thank you for your contributions.

 ## Support